DeclanPaulKeane/oas-konnect-e2e/README.md

 This is an example, the flow is as follows:

 1. Takes an OpenAPI specification
-2. Generates the Kong configuration from it
+2. Generate the Kong configuration from the OpenAPI specification
 3. Apply plugins (policies) to the Kong configuration
 4. Converts the Kong configuration to Terraform
 5. Deploys the Terraform configuration to a Kong Konnect Control Plane